ionic-team/ionic-docs/src/pages/theming/colors.md

 See the [CSS Variables documentation](/docs/theming/css-variables) for more information on setting and using CSS variables.

-## New Color Generator
+## New Color Creator

-Generate a new color below by changing the name and value, then copy and paste the code below into your project:
+Create a new color below by changing the name and value, then copy and paste the code below into your project.

 <new-color-generator mode="md" no-prerender></new-color-generator>